Eighth Grade (film): Development

-As a touring comedian, Bo Burnham suffered from panic attacks related to his performances since 2013.
-While his main intention was to write a story about anxiety, he chose the setting of eighth grade because of his perspective that "anxiety makes me feel like a terrified thirteen-year-old."
-He also reflected on his notion that eighth grade is a crucial year for forming self-awareness:

-I wanted to talk about anxiety and what it feels like to be alive right now, and what it is to be unsure and nervous.
+As a touring comedian since 2009, Bo Burnham began to suffer from panic attacks related to his performances in 2013.
+While his main intention was to write a story about anxiety, he chose the setting of eighth grade because of his perspective that "anxiety makes [him] feel like a terrified 13-year-old".
+He also reflected on his notion that eighth grade is a crucial year for forming self-awareness: "I wanted to talk about anxiety and what it feels like to be alive right now, and what it is to be unsure and nervous.
 That felt more like middle school than high school to me.
-I think the country and the culture is going through an eighth-grade moment right now.
+I think the country and the culture is going through an eighth grade moment right now."

-Burnham was also inspired by observing a girl in a mall taking selfies while alone; he believed she was concerned about her appearance.
+Burnham was also inspired by seeing a young girl in a mall taking selfies alone, leading him to believe she was concerned about her appearance.
 Given his career started with producing YouTube videos, he also wanted to explore the life of a character whose videos have very small audiences.
-Work on the screenplay began in 2014.
+Work on the screenplay began in 2014, under the working title of The Coolest Girl in the World.
 Kayla was not the sole protagonist in an initial draft of the screenplay, but Burnham decided to focus on her because her voice felt the truest.
-He decided his protagonist would be female after watching YouTube, saying, "the boys talk about Minecraft and the girls talk about their souls ... probably half because girls are just actually maturing more quickly and half because culture asks way deeper questions of young women earlier than men".
-He also liked the idea of a female protagonist to avoid "projecting" his personal memories of eighth grade as a male.
-The film's working title was The Coolest Girl in the World.
+He decided the protagonist would be female after watching YouTube vlogs in which he observed that "the boys talk about Minecraft and the girls talk about their souls [...] probably half because girls are just actually maturing more quickly and half because culture asks way deeper questions of young women earlier than men".
+He also liked the idea of a female protagonist to avoid projecting his own personal memories of eighth grade as a male.

-To write dialogue representing Generation Z, Burnham watched YouTube.
-His personal views on the differences between Generation Z and its predecessors inspired a scene where the character Trevor theorizes access to social media at an early age molded the generation's minds.
+Burnham watched YouTube videos to help him write dialogue representing Generation Z. His personal views on the differences between Generation Z and its predecessors inspired a scene where the character of Trevor theorizes that access to social media at an early age molded the generation's minds.
 Kayla and Mark's relationship is based on Burnham's relationship with his mother.
-Burnham viewed a teenager's relationship with their parent as a stage where "You want independence, and you also want affirmation".
+He viewed a teenager's relationship with their parent as a stage where "you want independence, and you also want affirmation".

 Scott Rudin, Eli Bush, and A24 produced the movie on a $2 million budget.
 A24 executive Nicolette Aizenberg called Eighth Grade "personal" to her.
-Burnham spent years seeking financing, confident he was marketable with his success as a comedian.
-Although he had not directed a feature before, he was adamant about directing, and spent eight months before principal photography reading books such as Sidney Lumet's Making Movies.
+Burnham spent years trying to secure financing for the film, confident that his success as a comedian would make him marketable to potential producers.
+Although he had not directed a feature film before, he was adamant about directing Eighth Grade, and spent the eight months leading up to the shoot reading books such as Sidney Lumet's Making Movies.